Current domestic scholarships on offer

 Macquarie University Centre for the Health Economy (MUCHE) Industry funded Higher Degree Research (HDR) scholarships

-We are currently advertising two DOMESTIC Macquarie University Research Excellence Scholarships (MQRES), one for a bundled 2nd year Master of Research plus PhD, and another for a PhD.
+We are currently advertising three DOMESTIC Macquarie University Research Excellence Scholarships (MQRES).

-The period of candidature is four years (the second year of a two-year degree for the Master of Research and three year PhD) for the first scholarship, and three years for the second PhD scholarship.
-Both are offered full-time.
-Selected candidates are required to commence both programs by 1 July 2018.
+- 2018153 – one Master of Research Year 2 plus 3-year PhD scholarship available to eligible candidates.
+The total period of candidature and scholarship is four years (the second year of a two-year degree for the Master of Research and three year PhD)

 Macquarie University is recognised globally as one of Australia’s leading research universities.
 We recently earned a 5-star rating in the QS World Rankings, including the highest rating for employability.